Program overview

 Graduates of the Electrical Engineering Technology program can pursue a variety of career paths in Canada, including:

-• Electrical Engineering Technologist: Work on the design, development, and maintenance of electrical systems and equipment.
+• Electrical Engineering Technologist: Design and implement electrical systems and components, ensuring they meet required specifications.

-• Industrial Engineering and Manufacturing Technologist: Focus on improving manufacturing processes and systems within various industries.
+• Industrial Engineering and Manufacturing Technologist: Work in manufacturing settings to improve processes and systems for efficiency and safety.

-• Power-Protection Engineering Technologist: Work on systems that protect electrical equipment from faults and failures.
+• Power-Protection Engineering Technologist: Specialize in the protection of electrical systems from faults and failures.

-These roles are essential in various sectors, including industrial and commercial organizations, automotive, food and steel industries, and power generation and transmission utilities.
-Graduates may also have opportunities to register as associate members of professional engineering associations, further enhancing their career prospects.
+These roles are critical in various sectors, including industrial and commercial organizations, automotive, food and steel industries, and power generation and transmission utilities.
+Graduates may also have opportunities to register as associate members of professional engineering associations, enhancing their career prospects.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.